rhdunn/xqt-kotlinx-lsp/README.md

 The `karma.browser.channel` build property configures the name of the development/release channel of the browser used to run the Kotlin/JS tests.

+#### karma.browser.headless
+The `karma.browser.headless` build property determines whether the web browser runs in headless mode, or with a visible graphical interface.

 #### nodejs.download
 The `nodejs.download` build property configures whether the build should download node when building and running the Kotlin/JS targets.
 If this is false